Practice Problems (KEY)#

 f) What equation is associated with the graph (note: the period is 0.01667 ms)?

-Find the power consumed by the circuit below given \(V_{S} = 1.5V\)
+Find the power consumed by the circuit below given \(V_{S} = 1.5\ \mathrm{V}\).

-Find the average power consumed by the circuit below given
+Find the average power consumed by the circuit below given:

 Compare the power consumed by the two circuits above.
-What can you say about the power consumed?

-The power consumed is the same
+The power consumed is the same.

-What is \(\frac{1}{Hz}\) equivalent to?
+What is \(\frac{1}{\mathrm{Hz}}\) equivalent to?

 a. s